ankit77003/campus-resource-hub/README.md

 A full-stack platform for students to upload, share, and access academic resources such as notes, previous-year papers (PYQs), and assignments.

 Designed and deployed as a production-ready application with separate frontend and backend services.
+> Backend may take a few seconds to respond due to cold start (free tier hosting).

 ## 🎯 Why This Project?